 SPORT MANAGEMENT is designed to provide the opportunity to develop expertise in business management with an orientation toward the world of sport.
 People given the opportunity for responsibility in the management of sport programs and facilities must become familiar with the various aspects of sport activities in addition to becoming professional business leaders.
 The major addresses the emphasis on Christian service in the growing area of world sport business.
 Opportunities for employment would include a variety of sport organizations involving management, marketing, promotion, and fund raising.

-The Department of Business, Economics, and Political Science also offers a major in BUSINESS through the ADULT PROFESSIONAL STUDIES PROGRAM (APS).
+The School of Business also offers a major in Business through Adult Professional Studies (APS).
 For information on that program see the APS section.